 **Before you start cutting book pages, lay out all your frames on the floor and decide how you want your gallery wall to look.
 Be sure to space them out evenly (and if you're trying to get it totally perfect you can even measure between frames so they're evenly spaced).
 Make cut-outs from poster board/cardboard/grocery bags, etc. of each of your frames and put those in the wall in the same pattern your frames are on the floor.
 Be sure to find the center of where your gallery wall art will be and work out from there.
 Move them around until you like it and then transfer the frames to where the cut-outs are.

-Read more details about this process here on HGTV's website
+Read more details about this process here on HGTV's website.

 It sounds tricky, but it's not.
 Have fun with it!